torquebox/torquebox.org/news/2011-04-20-raleighrb-preso.md

   want to know, check out [this article][DI].
 * Nathaniel asked "where does the money change hands?", and I mentioned that Red Hat would probably productize TorqueBox someday.
-However, I neglected to mention that TorqueBox the project would always be available freely under the [LGPL][LGPL].
+However, I neglected to mention that TorqueBox the [project][project] will always be available freely under the [LGPL][LGPL].

 Here are links to a few resources I mentioned in the talk: